 Be prepared to go in like a champ, walk out like a sinner.

 Lol.
 That is a direct quote from one of my friends who recently went to the place with me.
 That sounds quite exaggerated, but I would say it captures the gist of how I felt on my first visit.
 So here comes my posting about 9 ounce Burger (나인온스버거) near Naksongdae Station (Line 2, 낙성대역).
-Photos in the post are a compilation from my various visits, ranging from 2 weeks ago (Spring 2015) to Autumn 2014.
+The photos in the post are a compilation of my various visits, ranging from 2 weeks ago (Spring 2015) to Autumn 2014.

-For your info, it is also one of the matjibs (맛집, meaning restaurant that provides good food that made famous by word of mouth) every student of Seoul National University have at least visited once in their uni life.
+For your info, it is also one of the matjibs (맛집, meaning restaurant that provides good food that is made famous by word of mouth) every student of Seoul National University has at least visited once in their uni life.

 It is a small but cosy restaurant, with a capacity of 20 pax at one time.
 The picture is taken on a weekday before lunch peak hours.